CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Mods/Immersive_Intelligence/CraftTweaker_Support/Filler.md

 # Filler

-The `Filler` package can be used to add/remove recipes to/from the II Filler.
+The `Filler` package can be used to modify the Immersive Intelligence Filler recipes.

 ## Importing the Package